tquaife/fracpgm3/README.md

 usage: fracpgm3 \[options\] > image.ppm

 where \[options\] are:
--width n    where n (int) is the width of the image in pixels -aspect n   where n (float) is the aspect ratio of the image (width/height) -xpos n     where n (float) is the x coordinate in the fractal of the middle pixel in the image -ypos n     where n (float) is the x coordinate in the fractal of the middle pixel in the image -over n     where n (int) is the number of times to oversample each pixel (in each axis) -iter n     where n (int) is the maximum number of itterations to use for each pixel
+-width n    where n (int) is the width of the image in pixels<br>
+-aspect n   where n (float) is the aspect ratio of the image (width/height)<br>
+-xpos n     where n (float) is the x coordinate in the fractal of the middle pixel in the image<br>
+-ypos n     where n (float) is the x coordinate in the fractal of the middle pixel in the image<br>
+-over n     where n (int) is the number of times to oversample each pixel (in each axis)<br>
+-iter n     where n (int) is the maximum number of itterations to use for each pixel<br>

 ## Example